CrunchyData/pgstigcheck-inspec/README.md

 ### Reviewing your results

-You can review your results from above in many ways, as you saw your results came back in mutliple outputs - on the cli and in either `json` or `html`.
+You can review your results from above in many ways, as you saw your results came back in multiple outputs - on the cli and in either `json` or `html`.

-You can learn more about the differnt [InSpec Reporters](https://www.inspec.io/docs/reference/reporters/) that you have avalable to you.
+You can learn more about the different [InSpec Reporters](https://www.inspec.io/docs/reference/reporters/) on the [inspec.io](http://www.inspec.io) site.

-#### Pro Tip
+## Pro Tips

+### Location, Location, Location

 The `--reporters` flags **must _always_** be at the end of your `inspec exec` cli command as they can user either `=` or `spaces` and so they must be at the end of the command.

-If you used the examples above, you should have a `myresults.json` or `myresults.hml` which you can review.
+If you used the examples above, you should have a `myresults.json` or `myresults.html` which you can review.

+### HTML Reporter

-**NOTE**: The `myresults.html` - aka the InSpec HTML Reporter is a working html file report but its output is very `technical` and is not recomended for **security review** or **accrediation discussions**.
-Use the `JSON` InSpec Reporter output and the MITRE [Heimdall-Lite](http://mitre.github.io/heimdall-lite) .
+The `myresults.html` in our examples - aka the InSpec HTML Reporter - is a working `html` file report but its output is very `technical` and is not recommended for **security review** or **accreditation discussions**.

+### Use MITRE Hiemdall or Heimdall-Lite

+Use the `JSON` InSpec Reporter output and the MITRE [Heimdall-Lite](http://mitre.github.io/heimdall-lite) for the best possible view of the results.

-The **recommended** review format for for **security review** or **accrediation discussions** or the Security Engineer is the `JSON` results format using the InSpec `JSON` reporter and the MITRE open-souce `heimdall-lite` viewer.
+The **recommended** review format for for **security review** or **accreditation discussions** is the `JSON` results format using the InSpec `JSON` reporter and the MITRE `heimdall-lite` viewer.

 You can use heimdall-lite any-time anywhere from: <http://mitre.github.io/heimdall-lite/>.
-Heimdall-Lite is a Single Page Client Side JavaScript app that runs completely in your browser and was desinged to help make reviewing, sorting and sharing your InSpec results easier.
+Heimdall-Lite is a Single Page Client Side JavaScript app that runs completely in your browser and was designed to help make reviewing, sorting and sharing your InSpec results easier.

 You can also download the `.html` files via a simple `save as` from your browser should you need to use `heimdall-lite` in a disconnected setting.

+#### Heimdall vs Heimdall-Lite

+[Heimdall-Lite](http://mitre.github.io/heimdall-lite) is a [VueJS](https://vuejs.org/) powered client side only view of your data for teams and devs doing their security compliance work.

+If you need a more ongoing compliance view of your InSpec results, get the full [MITRE Hiemdall](https://www.github.com/mitre/heimdall) application / server which provides enhanced capabilities - like storage, timelines and more - and is powered by Rails and CrunchyDB PostgreSQL.

 You can find out more about the InSpec Tools and Open Source applications at <http://inspec.mitre.org>.